octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 If you're not interested in ZDD, skip this section, as it's still more complexity.

-If you cause session 24936 to complete, what will happen ?
+If you cause session 24936 to complete, what will happen?
 You may think the other two session will be unblocked and both run.
 Unfortunately, no.
 The first session that requested the lock on table will get it, this is 19635 with `AccessExclusiveLock`.
 And because the `AccessExclusiveLock` is the most restrictive lock, even session 20054 with it weak `AccessShareLock` will still have to wait.